Laser cutting abrasives materials

-For a long time abrasives converting was dominated by knife slitters and die punchers.
-But in the year 2000 Zenna launched a laser converting line, specially designed to cut fiber discs, a difficult to die-cut material.
+For a long time abrasives converting is dominated by knife slitters and die punchers.
+Two decades ago, Zenna launched a laser converting line, specially designed for cutting fiber discs, a difficult material for die-cutting.
 A decade later Zenna introduced the first wide web sandpaper converting line, designed to cut high volumes "multi-hole" discs and sheets.
-These products distinguish from standard abrasives shapes, as they are impossible to produce with a die and knife press.
+These high-end products differ from standard abrasives shapes in added value.
 Cutting 100, 200 or even 350 small holes for improved dust extraction has become the standard in the car repair market.
 But even for generic abrasive materials and shapes, laser cutting offers significant advantages versus die and knife:

 - Less waste, as the laser can cut (nearly) disc-to-disc